snowdj/geocompr/02-spatial-data.md

 **sf** can represent all common vector geometry types (raster data classes are not supported by **sf**): points, lines, polygons and their respective 'multi' versions (which group together features of the same type into a single feature).
 **sf** also supports geometry collections, which can contain multiple geometry types in a single object.
 **sf** largely supersedes the **sp** ecosystem, which comprises **sp** [@R-sp], **rgdal** for data read/write [@R-rgdal] and **rgeos** for spatial operations [@R-rgeos].
-The package is well documented, as can be seen on its website and in 6 vignettes, which can loaded as follows:
+The package is well documented, as can be seen on its website and in 6 vignettes, which can be loaded as follows:

 ```r